Hello everyone!

 usermod -a -G www-data seu_usuario

-# Update and clean unnecessary packages
+# Update and clean up unnecessary packages

 apt-get update